WSPR-TX_LP1 V1 Documentation page

 The GPS runs on 3.3V just like the micro controller.
-It feeds this voltage to it's antenna port via a 10ohm resistor and an inductor.
+It feeds this voltage to it's antenna port via an inductor.
 This power's a pre-amplifier in the active antenna using the same coaxial cable that GPS RF signal is using.

 A GPS antenna must always be fitted for WSPR operations as the GPS time is needed for accurate timing.

 A passive or active antenna can be used, it comes delivered with an active antenna with 3m cable.

 The active antenna has a magnet at the base.